PhilipJonasFranz/SnipsCompilerGen2/README.md

-# Snips Compiler Gen.2 v.1.0.4-RELEASE
+# Snips Compiler Gen.2 v.1.0.5-RELEASE
 ## What is Snips?
  Snips is a lightweight C/Java oriented proramming language.
-This brings familiar programming concepts to the table, like functions, conditionals, loops, arrays, global variables and a wide roster of built in operators, as well as support for functionality like recursion.
+This brings familiar programming concepts to the table, like functions, conditionals, loops, arrays, pointers, global variables and a wide roster of built in operators, as well as support for functionality like recursion.
  Currently supported data types are Integers and Booleans, as well as multi-dimensional arrays of said types.